- Rank: Hospital Appren. 1st Class

 Gerald Arthur Atkins, “Jerry”, an only child, was about 10 when his mother, Lola Kelly Atkins, died.

 Mr. Atkins enlisted in the Navy on April 30, 1940.
 He was a hospital apprentice first class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.
-His body was not recovered, but his father arranged for a marker to be placed at the Geneva, Nebraska, cemetery.
+His body was not recovered, but his father arranged for a cenotaph to be placed at the Geneva, Nebraska, cemetery.

 A memorial service was held March 1, 1942, at the Methodist church in Gothenburg.